 (2) Twenty-two percent of the fund shall be allocated to the State Board of Education to one or more of the following:

 b.1.
 The School Safety Enhancement Program.
 The amount of monies available to each local board of education shall be determined by the State Board of Education based upon the second month enrollment of the preceding school year.
 To be eligible to initially receive a portion of the monies, each local board of education shall submit a grant application pursuant to guidelines promulgated by the State Board of Education with provisions for annual renewal of the grants.
 Provisions for program evaluation in order to determine effectiveness and financial accountability shall be included in the guidelines.
+The guidelines shall include all of the following:

 2. School Safety Enhancement Programs eligible for grants shall be designed to prevent or reduce violence in the schools and communities and reduce school disciplinary or safety problems.
 The programs shall relate to one or more of the following: